-Recipes: You can share the image of the recipe, but never, ever post the entire recipe onto your Facebook page.
+You can share the image of the recipe, but never, ever post the entire recipe onto your Facebook page.
 Instead, provide either a link to the recipe as your post or upload the image and put the link to the recipe in your status.

 Re-pin to your own boards as you see fit.
-At no time, should you ever download any other image and then upload and link to your own site.
+At no time, should you ever download any other image and then upload and link them to your own site.
 This is 100% spam and you risk losing your account.

 A simple repin is the best way to share this content.
-Many times, the blogger will include a description they would like included on the image, so leaving that in fact helps them and you.
+Many times, the blogger will include a description they would like included with the image, so leaving that in fact helps them and you.
 The better the description, the easier your own board can be found.

 You can always share another person’s image on your page, but never try to take the credit yourself.
 Give credit where credit is due.

-WHY NOT JUST YOURSELF?
+WHY NOT TALK ONLY ABOUT YOURSELF?